 A matcha whisk, also known as chasen has always been an important component of matcha tea preparation, especially in Japanese tea ceremonies.
 The traditional matcha tool is specially crafted with dozens of bamboo prongs that easily yields a smooth and frothy matcha.
 The rich frothy layer helps to mellow the bitterness of the matcha, bringing its delicate nuances to light which is what makes a delicious cup of matcha tea.

-In Japan, bamboo chasen whisks are handmade meticulously from a single piece of bamboo and they come in various shapes and string counts that can range from 16 to 120 tines.
-The curved ends and bouncy spring of the whisk is what makes the matcha tea bamboo whisk the easiest tool to whisk matcha powder and water together.
+In Japan, matcha whisks are handmade meticulously from a single piece of bamboo and they come in various shapes and string counts that can range from 16 to 120 tines.
+The curved ends and bouncy spring of the whisk is what makes the matcha whisk the easiest tool to whisk matcha powder and water together.

 This video shows you what goes into the making of a Japanese bamboo whisk.
 First, the top half of the bamboo shoot is peeled and softened before carefully sectioned into 12 to 24 splines with a steel knife.
 The maker will then remove the bamboo’s inner flesh and then carefully split each spline into smaller tines.
 The insides of the bristles are then further scraped thin and curled.
 Finally, it’s bound with threads and then perfected into shape.

 All these steps are performed with very simple tools by a skilled craftsman, which makes the traditionally made bamboo whisk quite expensive.